onflow/flip-fest/submissions/issue-29/milestone-3/hichana/README.md

 ## Instructions for viewing Struct and Null resources in user storage
 In the same project used in the last set of instructions, do the following:
+1. I have not changed the playground api, but I am running it locally during development.
+The `codegen.yml` file therefore points to the local host 8080.
+Please run the playground api locally.
+2. make sure `.env.local` has been copied into a `.env` file
+3. run `npm run start` to start to local playground app
+4. open a new playground: http://localhost:3000/ and click 'Save' (note, there may be a pre-existing issue here that requires you to refresh your browswer before being able to save)
-1. Add another contract and transactions:
+5. Add another contract and transactions:
     - copy the [Approval Voting](https://play.onflow.org/d428b2e0-92b2-44bf-a7c8-d11036977f28?type=account&id=094ce88c-8fec-438b-9705-d08d19f23f84) contracts into 0x02
     - copy [Transaction 1](https://play.onflow.org/d428b2e0-92b2-44bf-a7c8-d11036977f28?type=tx&id=36814050-b5db-4efb-92ef-10257b1185b1) into a new tx in the local playground with the same name
     - copy [Transaction 2](https://play.onflow.org/d428b2e0-92b2-44bf-a7c8-d11036977f28?type=tx&id=0864a141-7c73-4d23-a45a-45fa563cc678) into a new tx in the local playground with the same name
     - copy [Transaction 3](https://play.onflow.org/d428b2e0-92b2-44bf-a7c8-d11036977f28?type=tx&id=d12e5d4f-d04b-4dc9-8731-bfb298eefe19) into a new tx in the local playground with the same name
-2. Deploy and exectute transactions in order to add items to account 0x01 and 0x02's storage for demonstration purposes:
+6. Deploy and exectute transactions in order to add items to account 0x01 and 0x02's storage for demonstration purposes:
     - Click on the storage icon for 0x01, then deploy 'ApprovalVoting' to 0x01
     - Execute 'Transaction 1' with 0x01 as the signer
     - Click on 0x02's storage icon, then execute 'Transaction 2' with 0x01 and 0x02 as the signers.
 Notice the toast will display the multiple signers account numbers, indicating they have updated storage in account 0x02.
 Watch as 0x02 gets a Ballot resource added to storage